annalaura02/Construction-of-a-database-for-a-Thread-sensor-network-and-development-of-a-data-visualization-API/README.md

 **Project Overview**
 The system collects key environmental metrics such as:

-Soil temperature
+Soil temperature,
-Humidity
+Humidity,
-pH levels
+pH levels,
 Infrared and visible light radiation

 These metrics are collected using Thread-connected sensors and stored in a MySQL database.

 The data is accessed and visualized through a RESTful API, with an interactive PyQt6 GUI allowing users to monitor conditions in real time, generate graphs, and map optimal planting positions.

 **Features**